kyleboas/tacticsjournal.com/_posts/2024/03/2024-03-16-how-i-use-stathead-fbref.md

 category: "Premier League"
 tags: "Tottenham"
 image: "https://i.imgur.com/YcrRiEz.jpeg"
 tweet: "I am proud to announce I am an FBref Brand Ambassador!
 Tottenham have averaged 0.64 fewer goals when they have more than 70% possession compared to when they have less than 55% possession.
-Here I explain how I used -Stathead to gather that -FBref data."
+Here I explain how I used @Stathead to gather that @FBref data."
 ---

 I am proud to announce I am an FBref Brand Ambassador!
 Tottenham have averaged 0.64 fewer goals when they have more than 70% possession compared to when they have less than 55% possession.
 Here I explain how I used [Stathead](https://stathead.com/) to gather that [FBref](https://fbref.com/en/) data.